Can’t hear God’s voice in times of trouble? A lifestyle of listening to God is the answer.

 We may not get there in one day, but it’s a lifestyle that is possible and it’s surely one that is worthwhile.

-If you want to learn more about hearing God’s voice and how you can have a lifestyle of listening to him, download your FREE eBook, How To Hear God’s Voice.
+If you want to learn more about hearing God’s voice and how you can have a lifestyle of listening to him, download your FREE sample chapter from How To Hear God’s Voice.
 Enter your email below to get your copy.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.